pirmd/govid/README.md

 basic, build for a personal note taking perspective with no bells nor whistles.
-It tries to offer an "as quick and simple way" to quickly take notes (open whatever browser you find, connect to your server pointing to the file you'll like to edit, authenticate, edit it).
+It tries to offer an "as quick and simple way" to quickly take notes (open whatever browser you find, connect to your server pointing to the file you'll like to edit, edit it).

 `govid` design is intentionally kept as minimal as possible, leaving most of the heavy work to whatever battle-tested http stack you want to use to deploy